Case Study: How Demo Days Became an Online Vendor Showcase Superpower

 As a solution seeker, it held the convenience of a curated list of demos all in one place on one day (or set of days).
 It also leaned into the benefits of social buying: rather than watching all the demos alone, this meant that attendees could benefit from each other’s questions – and feel a sense of camaraderie while going through the demos with a community of people also making similar buying decisions.
 They could also learn from each other during the morning education session and wrap-up that ASAE provided.

-It also allowed seekers the opportunity to review the marketing collateral of the providers in advance directly in the platform to decide which demos were right for them (see our “11 tips for attendees of vendor showcases” to see the ways seekers can best leverage the format.)
+It also allowed seekers the opportunity to review the marketing collateral of the providers in advance directly in the platform to decide which demos were right for them (Ask Matchbox about our “11 tips for attendees of vendor showcases” to learn the ways seekers can best leverage the format.)

 As a solution provider, this turned out to be one of the highest value direct marketing opportunities ASAE could possibly offer.
-In their most recent Demo Days event, there was an average of 87 people in each demo.
+In a recent ASAE Demo Days event, there was an average of 87 people in each demo.
 From the perspective of the providers, the majority of those people were qualified leads coming specifically to see what they had to offer.

 Further, using the tools available on the Matchbox platform, seekers could choose to drop their business card or request a meeting with the respective demo companies, therefore providing easy and tangible next steps.

-This vendor showcase model has proven to be such a bright spot for ASAE that for their recent technology conference, (which was delivered as a hybrid event this year), they made the decision to replace their in-person exhibit hall with a virtual vendor showcase.
+This vendor showcase model has proven to be such a bright spot for ASAE, creating a significant new revenue channel, that for their technology conference in 2021, (which was delivered as a hybrid event), they made the decision to replace their in-person exhibit hall with a virtual vendor showcase.
 This allowed ASAE to provide meaningful ways for sponsors to engage directly in the F2F event, while marketing the vendor showcase to their full member base (rather than just the few hundred attending the conference.)

 Over time, we’ve worked with ASAE to perfect this vendor showcase model.
 One of the benefits of the virtual space has been the ease of data access, and the results of demo days events have been analyzed by Matchbox and findings incorporated into the design.
 This data has informed things like demo timing, best practices and training for the solution providers, and how attendees might get the best out of their experience.
-We’re proud to share that we’re now offering Vendor Showcases as an event type we can help associations pilot for their own member and vendor community.
+We’re proud to share that we’re now offering Vendor Showcases as an digital initiative module, providing our curated resources and templates to help associations pilot for their own member and vendor communities.

 Scroll to Top